 Vivid red is the most desirable color of spinel gemstones, followed by cobalt blue, bright pink and bright orange.
 The more affordable stones are often those with paler colors, like lavender.
 You may also find spinel in black, violet blue, greenish blue, grayish, pale pink, mauve, yellow or brown.
 So many choices!

 When shopping for spinel, a good quality stone should have no visible inclusions.
 The more inclusions, the less valuable the stone.
-Spinel can be found various cuts, like octagons, trillions, squares, rounds and fancy shapes, like ovals, pears, and cushions.
+Spinel can be found in various cuts, like octagons, trillions, squares, rounds and fancy shapes, like ovals, pears, and cushions..